 He returned to the Bay and for the next two years, worked full time as Major Gifts and Research Coordinator in the SFJAZZ fundraising department, a non-profit that presents world class musicians in concerts and education programs throughout the Bay Area.
 Outside of SFJAZZ, he was busy creating and advancing a funk/rock band called More Fatter, in which he plays trombone, keyboards, and sings.

 In the summer of 2017, Mark decided to prioritize his calling as a musician and educator.
-Mark is thrilled to be joining the ESM family and can’t wait to help students grow academically, search for their inner voices, and pursue their dreams.
+He joined the ESM team in order to help students grow academically, search for their inner voices, and pursue their dreams.
 There, he specializes in working with students on SAT/ACT test prep and English, math, and Spanish tutoring.
-Outside of working as a mentor, Mark plans to spend most of his waking hours creating, practicing, and performing with More Fatter.
-He will also be teaching at a non-profit in San Rafael called Enriching Lives through Music, which seeks to inspire youth from under-served neighborhoods to thrive emotionally, socially and academically through music education, performance, and engagement.
+Outside of working as a mentor, Mark spends most of his waking hours creating, practicing, and performing with his band, More Fatter.